gitlapse/docs/source/v1/index.md

 }
 ```

-This endpoint retrieves a specific kitten.
+This endpoint retrieves a specific .

-<aside class="warning">If you are not using an administrator API key, note that some kittens will return 403 Forbidden if they are hidden for admins only.</aside>
+<aside class="warning">If you are not using an administrator API key, note that some will return 403 Forbidden if they are hidden for admins only.</aside>

 ### HTTP Request
 `GET http://api.gitlapse.com/v1/lapses/:username/:repo/:SHA`